-There is a friendly and informal Bible Study group, held in the home of a congregation member and meeting on the first Monday in the month at 10 am.
+There is a friendly and informal Bible Study group, held in the home of a congregation member and meeting on the second Monday in the month at 10 am.

 We read and discuss chosen passages from the Bible, and coffee and biscuits follow this.

 For more information and details of the next meeting telephone Rea Hollis on 01273 304346

 We run study groups during Advent and Lent every year and we have a programme of retreats and Quiet Days.
 For information, see ‘Events’

 Find and Care